top of page

 Return on Investment 4

-Tickets for Northeastern basketball games cost fifteen dollars for all games.
+Tickets for Northeastern basketball games cost sixteen dollars for youth and 19 dollars for adults for all games.
 Parking can be had for no charge (yes, you read that right, free parking in Boston) at the Columbus Street Garage located a short walk from the Arena.
 Parking in the small lot adjacent to the arena or in the Gainsborough Garage across the street is $27 for games.
 There is limited on-street parking in the vicinity of the arena, but finding one of these spots is about as likely as spotting a unicorn.

 Many fans will opt to skip the congestion and cost of driving in Boston, and simply take the T to Matthews Arena.
 Both the Orange and Green Lines pass within a few blocks of Matthews Arena, and a one-way fare is just $2.75.
 The Number One bus also has a stop at the arena.

-If you don’t mind a short walk (about ¼ mile) from the Columbus Street Garage to Matthews Arena, a trip to a Northeastern basketball game is a most affordable option for Boston sports fans.
+If you don’t mind a short walk (less than 1/2 mile) from the Columbus Street Garage to Matthews Arena, a trip to a Northeastern basketball game is a most affordable option for Boston sports fans.

 Extras 3